Read the first three chapters of the romantic fantasy novella, The Witch and the Dragon.

 “Oh.”
 He hesitated, his rich brown skin reddening under her gaze.
 “Are you sure you don’t want any help?”

 “Quite sure.”
 He shifted his weight and she quirked an eyebrow.
 “Anything else?”

 “Uh.”
 He thrust the wilting flowers at her.
 “Here.
 These are for you.
 I thought they’d go with your – your-” His gaze searched her face.
 “Your hair ribbon?”

 She sighed.
 “That’s very sweet.
 But I’m allergic to those flowers.”

 He deflated.
 “Oh.”

-The peal of a bell interrupted her.
+The high peal of a bell interrupted her.
 William stiffened.
-“That’s the warning bell,” he said and darted out of her shop.
+“That’s the warning bell.”
+He darted out of her shop.